tbfe-de/Refactoring/iface-00/README.md

 - **Avoid the latter needs to know the details about how a Clock is implemented.**
-  - To compile `appl.cpp` it should suffice to know how a Clock is menat to be used by its interface.
+  - To compile `appl.cpp` it should suffice to know how a Clock is meant to be used by its interface.
   - Nothing but the header file of the interface should be required to include into the translation unit.
 - The actual Clock objects will (still) be provided by the `main` function.
-  - Therefore in `main.cpp` the header file defining the class `Clock`` (still) need to ne included.
+  - Therefore in `main.cpp` the header file defining the class `Clock` (still) needs to be included.
-  - This header in turn will include the heder of the interface `IClock`, therefore its definition is available too.
+  - As `Clock.h` in turn includes the header of the interface `IClock` its definition is available too.